timgoud/terraform-provider-zabbix/website/docs/r/template_link.html.markdown

 # zabbix_template_link

-Provider a virtual resource to track template dependencies such as item, trigger and low level discovery rule.
+Template link is a virtual resource to track template dependencies such as item, trigger and low level discovery rule.

 ## Example Usage